MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-overview.md

 For Teams mobile, client versions that support SSO are:

 - Teams for Android (1416/1.0.0.2020073101 and later)
-- Teams for iOS (_Version_: 2.0.18 and later)
+- Teams for iOS (version: 2.0.18 and later)
-- Teams JavaScript SDK (_Version_: 1.11 and later) for SSO to work in meeting side panel.
+- Teams JavaScript SDK (version: 1.11 and later) for SSO to work in meeting side panel

 For the best experience with Teams, use the latest version of iOS and Android.